eShepherd Help Centre

 • Introduction to the eShepherd Web App

 On the eShepherd Web App, you can show your existing infrastructure like physical fences, watering points and any landmarks that might be of interest (such as gates, yards, or hazards).
 Play these videos in full screen mode or watch it on YouTube to learn how to setup your infrastructure.
-Importing or Creating Physical Fences To get started, go to the Infrastructure Menu and select Physical Paddocks.
-You have two options here: you can either import physical paddocks using a KML fPopular
+Importing or Creating Physical Fences This is to create permanent paddocks on your property.
+To get started, go to the Infrastructure Menu and select Physical Paddocks.
+You have two options heSome readers

 • How-to Create and Manage Mobs

 Creating Virtual Paddocks To start, go to the Virtual Paddock (VP) Menu.
-You may already see some paddocks on your property—some active and others just listed.
+You may already see some paddocks on your property - some active and others just listed.
 To create a new virtual paddock, click the Create button (the plus sign) to enter the drawing tool.
 Start by selecting an Inclusion Zone and use the map to outline your paddock by clicking to drop virtual fence posts.
-Complete the shape by clicking back on thPopular
+Complete the shape by clicking bPopular

 • Return to Paddock Feature

 The eShepherd system has some different modes of operation and it is important to understand how these different modes work to contain and manage your animals.
-Lets start with some definitions to ensure we understand the terminology that we will use. (https://storage.crisp.chat/users/helpdesk/website/-/7/c/4/a/7c4a69b665288400/1pe6bzk.png =830xauto) White lines are physical fences.
+Let's start with some definitions to ensure we understand the terminology that we will use. (https://storage.crisp.chat/users/helpdesk/website/-/7/c/4/a/7c4a69b665288400/1pe6bzk.png =830xauto) White lines are physical fences.
 Orange lines are active virtual fences.
-The area defined by the physical fences and virtual fences is tSome readers
+The area defined by the physical fences and virtual fences iSome readers

 • Standard Containment and Return-to-Paddock